 Using meshtasticd for Virtual Nodes β

-meshtasticd is a virtual Meshtastic node daemon that simulates a Meshtastic device in software.
+meshtasticd is a virtual Meshtastic node daemon that runs Meshtastic firmware on Linux using portduino.
 It's perfect for development, testing, and running virtual mesh networks without physical hardware.

 What is meshtasticd? β